Jobs & Career

 Electrochemical Energy Technology

 The section focusses on the development of efficient electrochemical energy conversion and storage, namely electrolyzers, fuel cells and advanced lithium metal batteries.
 Starting from fundamental investigations of cell components, novel manufacturing methods, novel materials and electrode structures as well as diagnostics are derived contributing to improved system designs.
-The activity ranges from the development of protective and functional layers, cell and stack design for mobile applications, testing and durability investigations, as well as system integration and system design for stationary and aeronautic applications.
+The activities range from the development of protective and functional layers, cell and stack design for mobile applications, testing and durability investigations, as well as system integration and system design for stationary and aeronautic applications.

 The further improvement of performance, durability and cost of fuel cells and batteries requires a detailed understanding of the fundamental physical, chemical, and fluid mechanical processes occurring within the cell.
 In the Modeling and Simulation Group, multi-scale and multi-physics models as well as modern numerical simulation methods are developed and applied.
 Our particular expertise is in the areas of detailed electrochemical kinetics and electrochemical impedance spectroscopy.
 The activities are dedicated to solid oxide fuel cells (SOFC), polymer electrolyte fuel cells (PEFC), as well as lithium-ion and lithium-metal batteries (LIB).